CHAPTER Rev 2400

 The penalty provided in RSA 21-J:33-c shall be assessed against any person

-document in connection with the business enterprise tax law or departmental
+with the business enterprise tax law or department administrative rule if the

 (2) If used, the information will result in an